Configuring Endpoint Templates

 The no version of this command, no reject-low-priority-msg, configures the durable topic endpoint to not perform reject low‑priority message limit checking on published messages (the default configuration).

-For further information on this topic, refer to Enabling Rejection of Low‑Priority Messages.
+For more information, see Enabling Rejection of Low‑Priority Messages.

 Setting Max Message TTLs